SignificoHealth/recco-flutter-plugin/README.md

 This repository holds the codebase for the Recco Flutter plugin.
 Instructions on how to add and use this plugin can be found in the [Usage](#usage) section.

-You are more than welcome to install the [APK](#demo) to start playing around with the product, or clone the repository and compile it on your own if you feel like it.

-However, please be aware that in order to actually integrate it into your own application, you will first need to contact our sales team to initiate the license acquisition process.
-For that purpose, please send an email to `recco@significo.com`.

 # Overview